 Somewhere somehow in the past weeks, I started to count down, without realizing it.
 We started to live towards Amanda’s first birthday.
 One year ago tomorrow, we heard that she did not grow well.
 We were referred to the hospital where we heard that the situation was worrisome.
 One year ago tomorrow I started to really slow down.

 Me.
 Slowing down.
 Me.
 These two don’t go well together.
 Even the burnout in the previous year before getting pregnant, had not made me really slow down.
 Even then I could not let go, let things be.

-But now the life of someone else was at stake.
-I realized that I would never forgive myself if because of my busyness my child would be in danger, so I stopped.
+But now someone else’s life was at stake.
+I realized I would never forgive myself if, because of my busyness my child would be in danger, so I stopped.
 I took rest.
 I enjoyed being pregnant, feeling the little kicks and even expanding.
 I invited my kids and my Love to join, helped them to feel the signs of new life inside of me.
-These, later appeared to be last, weeks of her life taught me to leave housekeeping for what it was, to accept that a family of six just is messy and dusty.
+These moments appeared later to be last weeks of her life and have taught me to leave housekeeping for what it was, to accept that a family of six is just messy and dusty.
 It taught me to pray ‘bless this mess’ even more.

 It all happened such a short time ago, it seems.
 It is so deeply imprinted in my memory, that I almost can’t imagine that it is already nearly eleven months ago that she was born still, as they say.
 Stillborn, that sounds less harsh then the Dutch word ‘doodgeboren’ (‘deathborn’).